This article takes on a troubling issue in the world of intellectual property: efficient infringement.

 - High Costs of Litigation

 - Patent lawsuits are notoriously expensive, often costing millions of dollars and taking years to resolve.
-Small inventors and startups frequently lack the resources to sustain such battles.
+Small inventors and startups lack the resources to sustain such battles.

 - Low Damages for Infringement